 - How many players are in the pot when it is your turn to act?

 - How many players are sitting at the table?

 - Has the pot been raised?
 If so, from what player and position?

 - What is your position in relation to the raiser (if any)?

 The most important factors to consider are what cards are out and how many players are in the pot.
 The combination of these two may sometimes make it correct to throw away the best hand on third street.
 For example, in a multiway pot where you hold (J-J)7 and both of the other jacks and one seven are out, you should fold, even though no one has represented a bigger pair or has bigger up cards than a jack.

 The chances of you still holding the best hand when all the cards are out are simply too small to justify calling or raising.
 You can play this hand when you are in an ante-steal position (it is already short-handed), or in a multiway pot when all your cards are live.
 And, while it is imperative that you remember which cards are out on third street, you must not stop there, as it's also crucial that you watch the other cards as they are turned up.

 Betting Round Two (Fourth Street)

 Suit ranks are used in the event of a tie for the highest-ranked show cards.
-When evaluating rank by suit, the value of the hand is determined by the suit of the highest ranking card.
-For example:
+When evaluating rank by suit the value of the hand is determined by the suit of the highest-ranking card.